 It is important to remember that you do not need to seek copyright permissions if the work in question is not an original creative work, is already in the public domain, or if the way you intend to use the work does not infringe the exclusive rights of the copyright holder or fall’s under the category of Fair Use.
-This Best Practices Guide may be a helpful place to begin assessing whether permissions are necessary.

 Since what is considered “Fair Use” is determined on a case by case basis, you may wish to obtain written permission from the rights holder to remove ambiguity, and you should maintain documentation of the process.